Numerix-DSP/siglib/ngl/readme.txt

-Numerix Ltd. hopes you will find this product useful, if so then please tell others otherwise if you have any comments or suggestions then please tell us.
+Alpha Numerix hopes you will find this product useful, if so then please tell others otherwise if you have any comments or suggestions then please tell us.

 LICENSE

-This software is free for use in any application but Numerix Ltd does not provide any warranty or support.
+This software is free for use in any application but Alpha Numerix does not provide any warranty or support.

-Digital Filter Plus, DFPlus and SigLib are trademarks of Numerix Ltd. all other trademarks acknowledged.
+Digital Filter Plus, DFPlus and SigLib are trademarks of Alpha Numerix all other trademarks acknowledged.